tf2iMicro/caveclient/README.md

 ### Notes Regarding Caveclient Customization
 - When adding custom commands, or changing features in the menu, you should have a clue of how it all works.
 Read more about that on the wiki.
 - Due to my lack of experience, this menu isn't fully optimized.
 Something that can result in fps drop while using the menu.
-However, I'm still working on optimizing it to it's fullest extent!
+However, if you keep the menu closed when you're not using it, there shouldn't be any problems.
+I'm still working on optimizing it to it's fullest extent!

 ## Links:
 * [Discord](https://discord.gg/RfgA6wqzZP)